iGentAI/ferrous/docs/REGISTER_WINDOW_COMPLETION_PLAN.md

 # Register Window Implementation Completion Plan

 This document outlines the tasks required to complete the register window implementation for the Ferrous Lua VM.
-This implementation will provide proper register isolation between function calls and solve the register conflict issues.
+This implementation provides proper register isolation between function calls and solves the register conflict issues.

 ## Core Infrastructure Tasks